-ADDITIONAL U.S. REGULATIONS:
+U.S. REGULATIONS:

-U.S. SARA REPORTING REQUIREMENTS: The components of this product are not subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.
+U.S. SARA Reporting Requirements: No components of this product are subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.

-U.S. SARA THRESHOLD PLANNING QUANTITY: There are no specific Threshold Planning Quantities for the components of this product.
-The default Federal MSDS submission and inventory requirement filing threshold of 10,000 lb (4,540 kg) may apply, per 40 CFR 370.20.
+U.S. SARA 302 Extremely Hazardous Threshold Planning Quantity (TPQ): There are no specific Threshold Planning Quantities for the components of this product.
+The default Federal SDS submission and inventory requirement filing threshold of 10,000 lb (4,540 kg) may apply, per 40 CFR 370.20.
+U.S. SARA 304 Extremely Hazardous Reportable Quantity (RQ): Not applicable.

-U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable.
+U.S. CERCLA Reportable Quantity (RQ): Not applicable.

-U.S. TSCA INVENTORY STATUS: The components of this product are listed on the TSCA Inventory.
+U.S. TSCA INVENTORY STATUS: The components of this product listed by CAS# in Section 3 (Composition and Information on Ingredients) are listed on the TSCA Inventory.